Skip to main content

 Celebrate Juneteenth with these plant-based, summertime recipes from Physicians Committee Food for Life instructors.

 Juneteenth honors the day—June 19, 1865—that enslaved Black people in Galveston, Texas, learned that they were free—two and a half years after the signing of the Emancipation Proclamation.
 Many Black American families celebrate and reflect on Juneteenth by having a cookout.
 We asked Food for Life instructors throughout the United States to share their favorite plant-based summer recipes and traditions!
-Check out their recipes down below, for a delicious plant-based cookout menu packed with barbecue veggie burgers, salads, sides, desserts, and more!
+Check out their recipes down below, for a delicious plant-based cookout menu packed with barbecue veggie burgers, salads, sides, and more!

 Salad